melvcs/Website-assignment/README.md

 # Website-assignment
-hello this is my first rough draft for the website.
+hello this is my first rough draft for the website and where I'll be submitting future assignments.
 Thank you!